-Multiprocessor support - also called "symmetric multiprocessing" or SMP - is available for this architecture, and is supported by a precompiled Debian kernel image.
-Depending on your install media, this SMP-capable kernel may or may not be installed by default.
-This should not prevent installation, since the standard, non-SMP kernel should boot on SMP systems; the kernel will simply use the first CPU.
+Multiprocessor support - also called "symmetric multiprocessing" or SMP - is available for this architecture.
+However, the standard Debian 13 kernel image does not support SMP.
+This should not prevent installation, since the standard, non-SMP kernel should boot on SMP systems; the kernel will simply use only the first CPU.